-her leadership, the Chefs Collaborative network has grown from 5,000 to 12,000 chefs, food professionals, food producers, food writers and food activists; the organization produced the national Sustainable Food Summit in 2009, an annual event bringing together the leading thinkers about our food system and galvanizing chefs and other experts from around the country to share best practices; and has expanded the organization’s depth and reach of its educational and community building programs.
+Melissa Kogut became Executive Director of Chefs Collaborative, a national organization of chefs working to transform our food system, in August, 2007.
+Under Melissa’s leadership, Chefs Collaborative has grown from a network of 5,000 to 12,000 chefs and food professionals; launched the annual Chefs Collaborative Summit in 2009, bringing together the leading thinkers about our food system and galvanizing chefs to share best practices; and wrote The Chefs Collaborative Cookbook, published by Taunton Press and featured in The New York Times, on CBS This Morning, and in Martha Stewart Magazine (among many outlets).
 In May 2010, Chefs Collaborative was honored to be invited to deliver a panel to Environmental Protection Agency staff and dignitaries for a series celebrating the 40th anniversary of the agency.
 Melissa has a background in nonprofit management and community organizing.

 Rob holds a B.A. in English from the University of Vermont and an M.L.A. in Gastronomy with a focus in food policy from Boston University.
 When he’s not busy managing our Local Networks, he can be found writing, cooking, gardening, or riding his bike.

-Alisha joined Chefs Collaborative in December 2012 as the Program Manager.
+Alisha joined Chefs Collaborative in December 2012 as the Program and Marketing Director.
 Alisha comes to Chefs from Oakland, California, where she worked with the Alliance for Climate Education (ACE) to scale and lead their national climate science programs.
 Alisha helped ACE grow from a small start-up to a national leader in science education – educating more than 1 million high school students about climate science and solutions in less than two years.
 In addition, she worked with ACE to raise $1.2 million for national programs.